keikai/doc/dev-ref/faq.md

 There are many reasons, but we list the most common ones:

-* You chose the wrong encoding for some characters.
+* You choose the wrong encoding for some characters.

-  -
-    For example, you applied "Calibri" to a Chinese character.
+- For example, you applied "Calibri" to a Chinese character.
 You can resolve it by applying the correct font.
     - The computer of your PDF viewer software doesn't install corresponding fonts.
   For Keikai doesn't embed fonts into a exported PDF file, your computer should install the corresponding fonts to display the file correctly.
-You can test it by opening the PDF file in another computer or different OS.
+You can test it by opening the PDF file in another
+    computer or different OS.
 Please check installed fonts on your computer.
 Installing missing fonts can solve this problem.